The 2025 CMO Must Be a Data Scientist — With Empathy

 Final Advice

-In 2025, the winning CMO profile is rare: someone who reads attribution dashboards with surgical precision — but can also write a brief that inspires both engineers and creatives.
+In 2025, the winning CMO profile is rare: someone who reads attribution dashboards with surgical precision — but can also write a creative brief that inspires both engineers and creatives.
 They aren’t hired for charisma.
 They’re trusted for clarity.

 if you enjoy this article you can subscribe to our NewsLetter Growth.Exe @ www.bit.ly/4jPJ77W